 What is ethanol?

-To understand ethanol’s carbon footprint, you need to know how its made.
-Ethanol is a type of alcohol-based fuel derived from plant materials, including corn and sugar.
+To understand ethanol’s carbon footprint, you must know how it is made.
+Ethanol is an alcohol-based fuel derived from plant materials, including corn and sugar.
 The type of material used in making ethanol is called feedstock, and this varies between production facilities.

-To create ethanol, corn or wheat is broken down in ethanol production plants called biorefineries.
-In these processing facilities, grain biomass is converted into biofuel using living microorganisms and enzymes.
+Corn or wheat is broken down in ethanol production plants called biorefineries to create ethanol.
+Grain biomass is converted into biofuel using living microorganisms and enzymes in these processing facilities.

 Corn-derived ethanol is created in six steps: milling (grinding to the meal), liquefaction (adding water and cooking), saccharification (breaking down starch to sugar), fermentation (breaking down sugar to ethanol), distillation, and denaturation (making it unfit for recreational consumption).

-Is ethanol a renewable resource?
-Unlike fossil fuels, ethanol is a renewable resource as its made from plants.
+Is ethanol a more renewable energy resource?
+Unlike fossil fuels, ethanol is a renewable resource made from plants.
 This is mainly why governments around the globe encourage their use.

 See Related: How to Invest in Electric Car Charging Stations